felix4323/Python-Sports-Betting-Arbitrage-Project/README.md

 # Python Sports Betting Arbitrage Project

-Python project analysing sports betting arbitrage opportunities across 3,100 professional men’s tennis matches.
+Python project analysing sports betting arbitrage opportunities across 3,100 professional men's tennis matches using historical best available closing odds.

-This project investigates arbitrage opportunities in tennis betting markets using historical closing odds.
-The analysis examines how arbitrage opportunities vary across tournament level, surface, and round, and includes a backtest of an arbitrage betting strategy.
+This project investigates how arbitrage opportunities vary across tournament level, surface, and round, and includes a backtest of an arbitrage betting strategy.

 ## What is a Sports Betting Arbitrage?